sarahconnollybristol/cs-uob.github.io/PGT/TB1/Comp-Arch.md

 Teaching will be delivered through a combination of synchronous and asynchronous sessions, including lectures and programming activities supported by help sessions, problem sheets and/or self-directed exercises.

 ### Assessment Details
-2 in-class tests (60% and 40%)
+- 2 in-class tests (60% and 40%)

-You’ll learn everything from boolean algebra and basic logic operators all the way up to memory structures and programming in ARM assembly.
-It really is a little bit of everything.
-Fast-paced but fascinating!
-- Unit director: Kerstin Eder (???)
+- Unit director: Kerstin Eder (Weeks 1 - 6), Anas Shrinah (Weeks 7 - 12)
-- Assessment: Examined (Usually a lab quiz and 2 exams)
 - Credit points: 20